WorkCover certificate of capacity

 You also need a certificate of capacity if you have an accepted WorkCover claim and you wish to obtain WorkCover payments because you are not able to perform your pre-injury employment.

 If you have a WorkCover claim for medical expenses only, you do not need a certificate of capacity in Victoria.

-No, they are different.
-A certificate of capacity is a specific medical certificate that that is used in matters where WorkCover or TAC are involved.
+A certificate of capacity is a specific medical certificate that is used in WorkCover matters.